ironhack-labs/lab-css-flexbox-slack/README.md

 ### Iteration 3 | Medium Screens (width > 1024px and width < 1440px)

 The easiest change we will have.
-We'll continue by focusing on the meduim screen size devices (notebooks and bigger tablets).
-You should display 3 logos per row on the **"You're in good company"** section.
-Easy peasy!
+We'll continue by focusing on the meduim screen size devices (notebooks and bigger tablets):